chandresh189/Linked-List/README.md

 # dsaprograms
-i upload DSA programs here
+I upload  my codes here .
+These codes are made simple by me in a short and sweet manner.